Administrative policy regarding student media policy committee

 (9) The SMPC must approve requests from currently funded media organizations for any change in format or budget.
 Such requests must be presented in writing to the director of student media.
 He or she may approve such requests as are within the parameters described within this rule, the guidelines for the allocations and the use of student media activity fees, and his/her position description.
 The director of student media, will present any request beyond his/her purview to SMPC with a recommendation for SMPC action.

-(10) The SMPC operates in accordance with these policies and procedures, and if not clearly specified above, reserves the right to decide non-editorial issues relating to funded media organizations, within the parameters of university policies and procedures.
+(10) The SMPC operates in accordance with these policies and procedures, and if not clearly specified in this rule, reserves the right to decide non-editorial issues relating to funded media organizations, within the parameters of university policies and procedures.

 Effective: March 1, 2015